Future of the Indian Air Force: Medium Transport Aircraft (MTA)

 As reported on 7 November 2025, the Ministry of Defence (MoD) is soon expected to initiate the MTA procurement programme.
 This includes granting of the Acceptance of Necessity (AoN) by the Defence Acquisition Council (DAC), chaired by the Minister of Defence, Rajnath Singh, by the end of December and issuing the tender for the competition in early 2026.
+As of February 2026, it is reported that a revised RFI in 2025 has increased the upper limit of MTA to 30 tonnes.
+The procurement proposal is expected to be taken up by the DAC in the coming months.